helpshift/herald/README.md

 The following features are provided by the plugin framework :

 * Check result cacheing
-* Json parsing and processing parsed data using python dict expressions
+* Json parsing and processing parsed data using any python dict expression
 * Arthmetic expressions on the result
+* Calculate weight percentage on the result
 * Regex pattern matching on the result